jungaretti/dotfiles/README.md

 #### Add SSH Key to GitHub

-You must add the new SSH key to GitHub in order to clone this repository and private repositories.
+You must add the new SSH key to GitHub in order to clone this repository.
 Visit https://github.com/settings/keys or use the [GitHub CLI](https://cli.github.com/manual/) to add the key.

 ```sh
 # Don't add your SSH key yet!